obsfx/lurkdown/README.md

 some core features are not implemented:

-1. Combined blockquotes. *because it's sucks.*
+1. Combined blockquotes. *because it sucks.*
 2. Reference style images. *I don't need it*

 restrictions: